Pro Evolution Soccer: eFootball PES 2020

-In December 2019, Arsenal midfielder Mesut Özil was completely removed from the Mandarin version of eFootball PES 2020 in China following a tweet from Özil, himself a Muslim of Turkish descent, that characterized the Xinjiang re-education camps as a "crackdown" on Uyghurs.
+In December 2019, Arsenal midfielder Mesut Özil was completely removed from the Mandarin version of eFootball PES 2020 in China following a tweet from Özil, himself a Muslim of Turkish descent, that characterized the Xinjiang internment camps as a "crackdown" on Uyghurs.
 According to NetEase Games, they stated his comments "hurt the feelings of Chinese fans and violated the sport's spirit of love and peace.
-We do not understand, accept or forgive this."
-Ozil was later added during the 2022 April update.
+We do not understand, accept or forgive this." Özil was later added during the 2022 April update.

 eFootball PES 2021 Season Update

-On 15 July 2020, it was announced that eFootball PES 2021 Season Update would be released in celebration of the series' 25th anniversary, due to PES Productions focusing development efforts on the upcoming eFootball and its first season entitled eFootball 2022.
-Konami made a "Season Update" to focus on the development.[36]
-It also acts as a separate game from eFootball PES 2020, meaning that it will not be required to play.
+On 15 July 2020, it was announced that eFootball PES 2021 Season Update would be released in celebration of the series' 25th anniversary.
+Due to PES Productions focusing development efforts on eFootball 2022 for the ninth generation consoles, the game was based on the eFootball PES 2020 engine.